rrhinox/rrhinox/README.md

 ### ***Middleware, Ops and DevOps***
 I was offered to work in the middleware and operations team, where I fell in love with Linux operating systems (mainly centos and redhat).
 Since then I have mostly helped Java developers release sw into production in fairly complex infrastructure (although not very stable but by dint of hammering out code and configurations, then we fixed them).

 I consider myself too much of a generalist (for some a virtue for others a flaw) and feel the need to specialize in an opensource tool.
-I've already been using Borg oh sorry Kubernetes in production, about 4 years (not as an administrator) so I need to go deeper into it.
+I've already been using <a href="https://www.gcppodcast.com/post/episode-46-borg-and-k8s-with-john-wilkes/" alt="borg_podcats_google" target="_blank">Borg</a> oh sorry Kubernetes in production, about 4 years (not as an administrator) so I need to go deeper into it.
 Here's why I am currently studying a Linux Software Foundation course to become a certified Kubernetes administrator by the end of the year.

 ## **Working in progress**
 All this space and repos are a work in progress.
 Feel free to contact me with any questions or open source collaboration (but not to ask for money XD at most I'll buy you a coffee).